 In general, a circulator pump circulates cold or hot water in the building's air conditioning or central heating systems from the place of production to the places of heat exchange in cooling and heating devices.
 They are usually used in small and medium-sized buildings with a lower speed (up to about 1450 RPM).

-Depending on the installation location, there are two main categories of circulator pumps namely inline circulator pumps and end suction circulator pumps.
+Depending on the installation location, there are two main categories of circulator pumps namely inline circulatory pumps and end suction circulation pumps.
 Each type has its advantages and disadvantages, and the choice depends on the specific requirements of the application:

 Inline circulator pumps are known for their compact design, while they are installed in-line.
 This means that the flow path passes through the pump and they are suitable in housing conditions of limited space.